Lots of time is given over to create sales goals that work.

 And, which set of sales goals is more equitable?

 Which sales goal package gives total freedom to the sales function to sign whatever business they want because there is self management and accountability built into the sales goal?

-And business owners and managers can’t really blame anyone other than the guy in the mirror.
+Shaking heads and wringing hands does little to soothe the issue, and business owners and managers can’t really blame anyone other than the guy in the mirror.

 Create Sales Goals to Build Sales Leadership in Every Target Carrying Sales Exec

-Irresponsible selling means competitor growth depressed margin and running to stay still.
+Irresponsible selling means competitor growth, depressed margin and running to stay still.

 Eliminate the race to the bottom.

 Get the reward framework aligned with business goals and the customer life cycle from day 1.

 Give full accountability to the sales team with interconnecting sales goals.